raohwork/notify/README.md

 4. Create a server with SenderOptions, and Register() your drivers
 5. Start(), enjoy it

+### Predefined binaries

+There're two predefined binaries here.
+Both enables httpdrv.* drivers by default.
+You can enable sendgriddrv.* / tgdrv.* by setting environment variables.

+The only difference between `notify-api` and `notify-api-pg` is database driver, fore one uses MySQL, the other uses PosgreSQL.

+There're [automated built Docker images](https://hub.docker.com/repository/docker/raohwork/notify/tags?page=1) on docker hub.
+Tag `latest` is for `notify-api` and `pg` for `notify-api-pg`.

 ### FAQ

 ##### This is not well tested.